auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

 2. __Augment the user profile__ with additional public information through [FullContact](http://www.fullcontact.com/).
 3. __Record the sign-up as a New Lead__ in [Salesforce](http://www.salesforce.com/), so a sales professional can follow up.

-Implementing this with Auth0 is quite easy; you just need to create three [Rules](/rules) in your pipeline:
+To implement this with Auth0, you just need to create three [Rules](/rules) in your pipeline:

 ![](/media/articles/tutorials/signups.png)

 ## 1. Record SignUp event in MixPanel

-Record the event by calling MixPanel.
+Create a rule to record the event by calling MixPanel.
 In the example below, we record the application name in the `application` property to help you filter information in MixPanel.
 However, the full `context` and `user` properties are available as sources of additional information (e.g., IP addresses, agent).

 ::: note
 This rule will be skipped if the user has already signed up, which is signaled by the `user.app_metadata.recordedAsLead` property being set to true (see step 3).